markmblc/depart/STORAGE.md

 Depart allows an uploading file to be piped to multiple storage modules simultaneously.
 For example, the file could be piped into a buffer in memory for further processing in addition to being saved directly to disk.

 Depart comes with a `MemoryStorage` module, and a `DiskStorage` module, but any class implementing the `IStorageModule` interface can be used.
-There is also a `BaseStorageModule` class that could be extended which contains several useful utility functions.

 ## `IStorageModule`